 Preliminary inventory of the general records of the Department of Labor (RG 174), compiled by Forrest R. Holdcamper, 1964.

 CD 3026 N3 no. 58

 Selected documents pertaining to black workers among the records of the Department of Labor and its component bureaus, 1902 - 1969, compiled by Debra L. Newman, 1977.

 Preliminary inventory of the records of the Bituminous Coal Division (RG 222), compiled by Norman D. Moore, 1967.

 CD 3026 N3 no. 150

 The Special Collections division of Lauinger Library of Georgetown University houses several manuscripts relating to New Deal labor, including the Robert F. Wagner papers.
 More information about holdings may be accessed through the librarys Special Collections Division web site.

 The Department of Labor Library, one of the oldest cabinet-level libraries, features a large collection of books and periodicals and several special collections related to the history of labor.
 The Department of Labor Library maintains a web site with information about the library, an on-line version of the library catalog, information about special collections, and resources for those interested in labor history.

-The above photographs are available online through NARA's ARC database.
+The above photographs are available online through NARA's online catalog.